ADHD/EXECUTIVE FUNCTION CHALLENGES:The Social & Emotional Impact on Learning, Motivation, Behavior, & the Family System©2-Hour Live-Webinar

 Join me, Cindy Goldrich, Parent Coach, for this 2-Hour Live-Webinar where I help you understand the full social and emotional impact that ADHD and Executive Function challenges have on learning, motivation, and behavior so that you can make the systemic changes needed for lasting improvement.

+Raising a child with ADHD can seem like an insurmountable challenge.
 Finally, get to the bottom of WHY Learning, Motivation, and Behavior can be SO difficult for kids with ADHD, Executive Function challenges, and other learning struggles, and learn what you can do to help.

 Change Begins Immediately When You Understand: